-Inquiries typically only cause problems if you show new hard inquiries continuously over a long span of time, which makes you seem more risky to potential lenders.
+Inquiries typically only cause problems for your credit if you show a pattern of new hard inquiries continuously over a long span of time, which makes you seem more risky to potential lenders.

-One possible reason for this conclusion is if you continuously have your credit ran over an extended period of time, the lenders assume that you are being denied credit.
 As mentioned above, this is not the case as long as the inquiries are done in a short period of time.
-That is assumed to be the “shopping” period.
+That is assumed to be the rate-shopping period.

 In the case of someone having continuous hard pulls over an extended period of time, a few points lost per inquiry can add up if there are a lot of them.
 If you have 10 inquiries on your credit report over an extended period of time and the average decrease in score per inquiry is 3 points, that’s a total loss of 30 points!
 If you are near the lower edge of the “good credit” range, this 30-point dip could take you into a lower credit score level.

-This would be an example of a more extreme situation, but if this person were in the “bad credit” category after the hit from these inquiries, the inquiries may have tipped the scale on the credit score category, but they are not the original cause of being on the cusp of bad credit to begin with.
+This would be an example of a more extreme situation, but if this person were in the “bad credit” category after the hit from these inquiries, the inquiries may have helped to tip the scale on the credit score category, but they are not the original cause of being on the cusp of bad credit to begin with.

 People with a lot of inquiries on their credit reports often want to know how to remove inquiries from a credit report fast.
 However, as with any credit repair process, there is no silver bullet that will instantly boost your credit score.
 It takes time, work, and patience if you want to see your credit score go up.

 It’s also important to note that there is no legitimate way to remove timely and accurate inquiries from your credit report.
-If you really did get a hard inquiry, it would be fraudulent to lie and claim that the inquiry should be removed.
+If you really did get a hard inquiry, it would be fraudulent to lie and claim that the inquiry is not correct and should be removed.